 About

 I took my first real steps into computing the moment I got my hands on a keyboard.
-Something about the directness of it: write a piece of code, get a result.
+Something about the directness of it: write a command, get a result.
 Felt unlike anything else.

 I'm someone who needs to understand how things actually work.
-I do not want to just use them; I want to understand them.
-That instinct has shaped everything: how I read, how I learn.
+Not just use them, understand them.
+That instinct has shaped everything: how I read, how I learn, what I build.

 Outside the screen, I'm drawn to things that are quiet and deliberate.
 I think clearly when I'm away from noise.
 Most of my best ideas have come from doing nothing in particular.